JoeyM2005/MarioKartRandomizer/README.md

 - Item Randomizer
 - Course Randomizer

+### Not in website:
+- For personal use there is a calculator file so users can input scores and it will output to a file to keep track of scores in the terminal

 ## TODO:
 - Hopefully, each player could be a class with the kart parts as variables (also implement other classes for things)